Namishkaushik/Data-Science/Python/Python Basics.md

 age = int(input("Enter the age: "))
 print("The age is:", age)
 ```
+This will now take the input only in integer form.

 ### 📝 Variables & Data Types:
 Variable is like a **container** that is used to store data in your program.
   - It doesn’t need explicit declaration of type (Python figures it out automatically).